waterbear-cloud/paco/docs/aim-config.rst

       - Default
       - Constraints
       - Purpose
+      - Base Schema
     * - cidr_ip
       - String
       - .. fa:: times
       -
       - A valid CIDR v4 block or an empty string
       - CIDR IP
+      - ISecurityGroupRule
     * - cidr_ip_v6
       - String
       - .. fa:: times
       -
       - A valid CIDR v6 block or an empty string
       - CIDR IP v6
+      - ISecurityGroupRule
     * - description
       - String
       - .. fa:: times
       -
       - Max 255 characters.
 Allowed characters are a-z, A-Z, 0-9, spaces, and ._-:/()#,@[]+=;{}!$*.
       - Description
-    * - destination_security_group
-      - TextReference
-      - .. fa:: times
-      -
+      - ISecurityGroupRule
-      - An AIM Reference to a SecurityGroup
-      - Destination Security Group Reference
     * - from_port
       - Int
       - .. fa:: times
       - -1
       - A value of -1 indicates all ICMP/ICMPv6 types.
 If you specify all ICMP/ICMPv6 types, you must specify all codes.
       - From port
+      - ISecurityGroupRule
     * - name
       - String
       - .. fa:: times
       -
       -
       - Name
+      - IName
     * - port
       - Int
       - .. fa:: times
       - -1
       - A value of -1 indicates all ICMP/ICMPv6 types.
 If you specify all ICMP/ICMPv6 types, you must specify all codes.
       - Port
+      - ISecurityGroupRule
     * - protocol
       - String
       - .. fa:: times
       -
       - The IP protocol name (tcp, udp, icmp, icmpv6) or number.
       - IP Protocol
+      - ISecurityGroupRule
     * - to_port
       - Int
       - .. fa:: times
       - -1
       - A value of -1 indicates all ICMP/ICMPv6 types.
 If you specify all ICMP/ICMPv6 types, you must specify all codes.
       - To port
+      - ISecurityGroupRule
+    * - destination_security_group
+      - TextReference
+      - .. fa:: times
+      -
+      - An AIM Reference to a SecurityGroup
+      - Destination Security Group Reference
+      - IEgressRule